-With strong evidence that schools close to highways are setting off asthma attacks in kids, this 2011 Allergic Living magazine article asks: Isn’t it time urban planners added the issue to their homework?
+With strong evidence that schools close to highways are setting off asthma attacks in kids, article from the Allergic Living magazine archives asks: Isn’t it time urban planners added the issue to their homework?

 In some of the schools, the children and their teachers could see diesel trucks and buses rumble by all day long, spewing out dark, sooty vapors on their way to massive garbage dumps.
 Was there a connection between all that pollution and the kids’ frequent breathing troubles?

 To answer the question, Thurston found 40 children with asthma in four schools in the South Bronx.
 He gave each child a rolling backpack with air-monitoring equipment.
 Thurston’s team carefully tracked their symptoms, and later, a local TV crew spoke to participants.

 “It feels like somebody’s not letting me breathe,” ponytailed Aldores Lopez said shyly on camera.
 “My mum gets nervous.
 I don’t like it when my mum gets nervous.”

 The results were striking.
 All the children’s asthma symptoms – wheezing, coughing and shortness of breath – increased on high traffic days.
 What’s more, the kids’ breathing troubles were exacerbated by a key pollution ingredient – soot, the carbon particles that look like black smoke spewing out of diesel trucks and buses.
 They become part of the tiny particulates that get trapped deep in the lungs.